I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

+Perhaps of even greater note is that, now, Emily Doe is hoping she and other women like her will no longer be known as victims.
 "Victims are survivors, and survivors are going to be doing a hell of a lot more than surviving," she said in an essay written for Glamour.

+She also noted that there was still hope out there that the human race didn't boil down to the violation that her attacker put her through.
 "When we all make it a priority to avoid harming or violating another human being, and when we hold accountable those who do, when the campaign to recall this judge declares that survivors deserve better, then we are going somewhere," she said.

 Emily Doe admitted that she felt as though her influence was minimal following the ridiculously light sentence of six months that Brock Turner ultimately received—and he only served three months of that.
-Buzzfeed reached out to her in the aftermath of the sentencing, asking if they could publish her letter in full, and when she agreed, she admitted that she was nervous about what could happen, knowing full well that once again, she was vulnerable.
+Buzzfeed reached out to her in the aftermath of the sentencing, asking if they could publish her letter in full, and when she agreed, she admitted that she was nervous about what could happen, knowing full well that, once again, she was vulnerable.

-The letter very quickly went viral, and now, she's being recognized as a Glamour Women of the Year recipient.
+She couldn't have foreseen the incredible outpouring of support she received.
+The letter very quickly went viral and was followed by her recognition as a Glamour Women of the Year recipient.

 It's a terrible way to become a hallmark of courage and bravery, to have gone through what this young woman did.
 She is, however, demonstrating to the world that she is not going to continue to "end up," and suggests that victims of sexual assault should not either.